Sisoodiya/AI_Webscraper/Readme.md

 ## Contributing
 Feel free to open an issue or submit a pull request to improve this project!

-Note : This project utilizes the chromedriver of version 13
+Note: This project utilizes the chromedriver of Version 134.0.6998.45 (Official Build) (arm64)
 ```